dmuegge/TA_mts_federal_reserve/splunkbase_details.md

 1. Download the app install file from SplunkBase or Github releases and save it in an easily accessible place.
 2. The add-on consists of a modular input and a KVStore list used by the input.
    - The add-on would be installed on a search head where the FRED_Default_List will be populated
-   - The add-on may also me installed on a heavy forwarder to configure the input portion and offload processing from the search head
+   - The add-on may also be installed on a heavy forwarder to configure the input portion and offload processing from the search head

 ## Configuring the FRED Add-On for Splunk
-The initial installation of the add-on is pretty straight forward. it consists of a few simple steps.
+The initial installation of the add-on is pretty straight forward.
+It consists of a few simple steps.

 1. Create an index for your data
-   - strongly recommended name 'fred_data'.
+   - Strongly recommended name 'fred_data'.
 This name will allow for a no configuration installation of the Economic Analysis for Splunk app.
 2. Populating the FRED_Default_List KVStore lookup list.
    - The FRED Default List provides two main functions
       1. It tells the add-on what FRED data series to retrieve